 About Karen:

 My approach is practical and down-to-earth.
 I listen deeply, help you untangle what’s going on beneath the surface, and offer perspectives that bring insight and relief.
-I blend psychological understanding with a grounded sense of presence, giving you space to think clearly and make decisions that feel right for you.
+I blend psychological understanding with a grounded practicality, giving you space to think clearly and make decisions that feel right for you.
 Everything we do together is shaped around your needs, your pace and your real life—not unrealistic ideals or pressure.

 Karen Blakeley River View